 |The battery isolator at rear|

 We also have LED strip lights in the tent, the rear compartment and side awning.
 These connect through the new panels at the rear.
 We also have some extra LED strip lights on a roll.
-We will be installing an LED module in the top section of the rear door that will shine onto the drawers and fridge.
-I will post photos once I have done it.
+I have also installed an LED module in the lower part of the top section of the rear door.
+This has an on/off switch and shines onto the drawers and fridge.
+Works fantasticly!

 We have VMS Touring 700HDX GPS which has on-road and off-road applications.
 I moved our maps from our tablet to a new micro SD card and activated OziExplorer (which comes on the VMS).
 We will use this for trips.
 It did not work properly on our first trip, this appears to have been because the map files were not properly indexed.
 It now seems to work perfectly.

 We have an Oricom UHF 380 two way radio.
 This has the controls all on the hand piece.
 The head unit is located on the left side of the passenger footwell and the aerial is mounted on the bullbar.
+On our first trip it appeared to work well.
 We also have three portable UHF radios for use near the campsite.

 Standard Vehicle Electronic Settings